crate/cratedb-guide/docs/integrate/collectd/index.md

 ::::{grid}

-:::{grid-item-card} Tutorial: Use collectd with CrateDB
+:::{grid-item-card} Use collectd with CrateDB
-:link: collectd-tutorial-base
+:link: collectd-usage-base
 :link-type: ref
 How to configure collectd to submit metrics to CrateDB.
 :::

-:::{grid-item-card} Tutorial: Use collectd with Telegraf and CrateDB
+:::{grid-item-card} Use collectd with Telegraf and CrateDB
-:link: collectd-tutorial-telegraf
+:link: collectd-usage-telegraf
 :link-type: ref
 How to configure collectd and Telegraf to submit metrics to CrateDB.
 :::